XiusTV/PFQuestie/README.md

 2. Use merger tool to integrate captures into database
 3. Reload UI (`/reload`) after merger completes

+### Party Progress Not Showing

+1. Enable "Party Progress in Tooltips" in Questing section
+2. Ensure both clients have the feature enabled
+3. Check `/pfqps status` to verify sync is working
+4. Try `/pfqps sync` to manually trigger sync

 ### Performance Issues

 1. Use slim language downloads instead of full packages